-The Company's financial instruments consist of cash, finance receivables, accrued interest, the Line, and accounts payable.
+The Company's financial instruments consist of finance receivables and the Line.
 For each of these financial instruments the carrying value approximates fair value.
-The carrying value of cash approximates the fair value due to the nature of these accounts.

 Finance receivables, net approximates fair value based on the price paid to acquire indirect loans.
 The price paid reflects competitive market interest rates and purchase discounts for the Company's chosen credit grade in the economic environment.
 This market is highly liquid as the Company acquires individual loans on a daily basis from dealers.
-The initial terms of the indirect finance receivables range from 12 to 72 months.
-The initial terms of the direct finance receivables range from 6 to 48 months.
+The initial terms of the Contracts range from 12 to 72 months.
+The initial terms of the Direct Loans range from 6 to 48 months.
 In addition, there have been minimal changes in interest rates and purchase discounts related to these types of loans.
 If liquidated outside of the normal course of business, the amount received may not be the carrying value.
-The Line was amended within the quarter ended September 30, 2011.

 Based on current market conditions, any new or renewed credit facility would contain pricing that approximates the Company's current Line.
-Based on these market conditions, the fair value of the Line as of March 31, 2012 was estimated to be equal to the book value.
-Accrued interest is paid monthly.
-As a result of the short-term nature of this activity, the carrying value of the accrued interest approximates fair value.
-The interest rate for the line of credit is a variable rate based on LIBOR pricing options.
+Based on these market conditions, the fair value of the Line as of March 31, 2014 was estimated to be equal to the book value.
+The interest rate for the Line is a variable rate based on LIBOR pricing options.